paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-028-trade-facilitation-and-trade-enforcement.md

   (C) *Terms* — Each individual appointed to the Advisory Committee under this paragraph shall be appointed for a term of not more than 3 years, and may be reappointed to subsequent terms, but may not serve more than 2 terms sequentially.

 (3) **Transfer of membership** — The Secretary of the Treasury and the Secretary of Homeland Security may transfer members serving on the Advisory Committee on Commercial Operations of the United States Customs Service established under section 9503(c) of the Omnibus Budget Reconciliation Act of 1987 ([19 U.S.C.
-2071](./chapter-010-customs-service.md#section-2071) note) on the day before February 24, 2016, to the Advisory Committee established under subsection (a).
+2071](./chapter-010-customs-service.md#section-2071) note) 11 See References in Text note below. on the day before February 24, 2016, to the Advisory Committee established under subsection (a).

 **(c) Duties** The Advisory Committee established under subsection (a) shall—